Six Healthy Holiday Eating Strategies

 Rather than inhaling four sugar cookies at the office luncheon, allow yourself one as a dessert treat.
 Then make a little switch later in the day to account for those extra calories.
 Maybe skip that mid-afternoon latte or afternoon snack.
 And instead of wasting calories on foods that you can have at any time of the year, pick items that are truly special and unique to the season.
 You will appreciate the indulgence more and stress less over it.

-If you have questions about how to eat healthy and enjoy the holiday experience, the skilled staff at Lee Bariatrics, a Texas Health Physicians Group practice, is happy to provide guidance and support.
+If you have questions about how to eat healthy and enjoy the holiday experience, contact us at 1-877-847-9355 to find a dietitian.